-Especially for our patrons and those considering attending a performance, these two-hour events are held on Saturday morning a week or so prior to the opening of each Opera Southwest production.
+These two-hour events are held on Saturday morning a week or so prior to the opening of each Opera Southwest production.
 The singers, musical and artistic staff and other opera professionals offer their perspectives on the opera, providing an in-depth view for a deeper understanding and enjoyment of the performance.
+Check back for details about our upcoming Bless Me, Ultima seminar!

 Saturday, October 11, 2014